 A local hospital, unit or centre community based, providing an appropriate range and format of accessible health care facilities and resources for the defined community.
 These will include inpatient beds and may include outpatients, diagnostics, surgery, day care, nurse led, maternity, primary care and outreach services for patients provided by multidisciplinary teams.

 A local facility providing beds and associated clinics and therapy in order to promote independence, avoid admission to a DGH (step up) and reduce stays in a DGH (step down).
 These units or hospitals typically focus exclusively on rehabilitation, and do not provide other services.
+These may be standalone units, or within a nursing home.

 Community beds for intermediate care have been established in a number of secondary care hospitals, and are described as community hospitals within a DGH.